 Sure, there’s plenty of thrill rides at Walt Disney World, but when you’re traveling with family or on a multigen vacation, there’s rides that not everyone can (or wants to) ride.
 So, which Walt Disney World rides CAN you hit with everyone in your vacation party?
-Here’s five attractions and rides anyone can ride at Epcot.
+Here’s five Epcot rides for everyone in your family and traveling party.

 When you’re traveling with your family to Walt Disney World, there’s bound to be times where not everyone can ride at the same time – and that can be a bummer.
 But, there are attractions at Epcot that are more than accommodation for all.
 Here’s our five top picks.